malcobrown-dotcom/Malcolm-Brown-CV/README.md

 **KPI & Metrics Lead, People & Culture Lead, CPBB Technology (2020 – 2024)**
 - Created and delivered a **KPI and metrics suite** for senior leadership.
-- Built and rolled out a **People, Culture, Learning & Engagement framework** for 4,000+ staff.
+- Built and rolled out 'Four Pillars' a **People, Culture, Learning & Engagement framework** for 4,000+ staff.
 - Partnered on **organisation redesign, manpower planning, and job evaluation**.
 - Implemented **hybrid working strategies** with “Team Agreements”.
 - Designed and ran **large-scale mentoring and coaching programs**.